 The easiest audience to convert are past customers.

 If you break even on your ads, you will make your profit from returning customers.

 I hope these examples open your eyes to the possibilities you can achieve as a local business.

 The main idea is to keep your ads running consistently to allow the machine learning to optimize itself.

-Before this article ends, I want to encourage you one last time to reach out to Cordelia Labs to run your ads to make the most out of your local business’ advertising budget.
+Before this article ends, I want to encourage you one last time to reach out to Half Past Nine to run your ads to make the most out of your business’ advertising budget.